 - The value of using consumer data

-The webinar series is the result of a collaboration between a number of ESRC-funded resource centres working together to promote the value and use of social science data.
+The webinar series was the result of a collaboration between a number of ESRC-funded resource centres working together to promote the value and use of social science data.
 The collaboration is made up of several organisations including: CeLSIUS, NILS_RSU, SLS-DSU, CLOSER, Understanding Society, the Centre for Longitudinal Studies (CLS), the UK Data Service, the National Centre for Research Methods (NCRM), and the three ESRC funded big data centres; the Urban Big Data Centre (UBDC), the ESRC Business and Local Government Data Research Centre (BLG) and Consumer Data Research Centre (CDRC).

 About the webinar series